-With the change to subscription, the guts of the app changed, as well.
+With the change to the newest versions of SketchBook, the guts of the app changed.
 This made it so users of SketchBook v.2.9, who changed to v.3.0 and above had two storage locations for their files.
 This meant, on one version, you couldn’t see your images from the other.

 Depending on the OS of your device, if you are transferring files from SketchBook 2.9 or earlier to the current version, it can be a bit tricky.
 Android users have a pretty straightforward solution.
 For iOS users, due to the two different versions of iCloud, you’ll notice work in your 2.9 or earlier iCloud will not appear in a more current iCloud instance.
 Therefore, check out the sections below for instructions.